Thermal equilibrium with generalized time-reversal symmetry

-\textit{Conclusion --- }In this Letter we have shown that an equilibrium stochastic process at inverse temperature $\beta$ can be obtained by suitably adding diffusion and dissipation to a reversible dynamical system such as, e.g., a stable Hamiltonian model in one dimension, also in the absence of the usual parity rules, $(q,p) \leftrightarrow (q,-p)$.
-Our physical assumption is that the Fokker-Planck equation describing the evolution of the corresponding pdf should be characterized by the same time-reversal symmetry as its deterministic limit.
-Identifying the operator $\op$ that inverts such dynamics allows us to generalize detailed balance and entropy production to these cases.
-Without this initial step, these concepts are not properly defined.
+\textit{Conclusion --- } In this Letter we have shown that the dynamics of a slow variable coupled to a fast deterministic bath, under physically reasonable assumptions, can be described by a reversible Langevin process that shares the TR symmetry with the original deterministic evolution.
+This observation leads to a criterion, valid for 2D Langevin equations, to establish whether they can be interpreted as equilibrium dynamics, for a suitable choice of the TR operator.
+We stress that the actual TR rules can be only determined from the physical intuition on the dynamics: the evolution equations, by themselves, are not enough.
+However, if the TR operator is not known, our method can be used to exclude that the system is at equilibrium, or, otherwise, to determine under which choice of the TR operator the dynamics is reversible.

-We stress once again that in the case of a stochastic process, $\op$ can be only determined from the physical intuition on the dynamics: the evolution equations, by themselves, are not enough.
-In this sense, the analysis presented here is expected to be relevant to the study of out-of-equilibrium systems with a reference equilibrium limit where the usual time-reversal parity rules do not hold, e.g., in the presence of magnetic fields, vorticity, chiral interactions.
-A particularly relevant case is the Lotka-Volterra model, which can be further investigated following the lines of what we presented in this Letter.
+In this sense, the analysis presented here is expected to be relevant to the study of out-of-equilibrium systems with a reference equilibrium limit where the usual TR parity rules do not hold, e.g., in the presence of magnetic fields, vorticity, chiral interactions.
 In future works, the ideas discussed here could be applied to generalize the fluctuation theorems and Onsager's reciprocal relations to the considered class of systems.

 We gratefully thank A. Puglisi and U. Marini Bettolo Marconi for the careful reading of our paper and for their useful suggestions.
 We also thank S. Melillo, L. Parisi and the COBBS group for hosting our discussions, and for their patience with us.
-MB was supported by ERC Advanced Grant RG.BIO (Contract No. 785932).
-MV and AV acknowledge funding from the Italian Ministero dell’Università e della Ricerca under the programme PRIN 2022 ("re-ranking of the final lists"), number 2022KWTEB7, cup B53C24006470006.
+The authors acknowledge financial support from the MIUR PRIN 2022 (project ``SNO-MINK'' no. 2022KWTEB7) which is funded by the European Union Next Generation EU, M4 C2 1.1 CUP B53C24006470006.
+MB was also supported by ERC Advanced Grant RG.BIO (Contract No. 785932).